 Print your schedule from your My College account and take it to your campus bookstore or buy your books online.
 Not all books are available at all campuses.

 You are responsible for buying your text books.
 Limited scholarships may be available to defray this cost.
-Click here for the Spring 2014 CCP Book Scholarship application.
-The deadline for applying is Monday, January 6, 2014.
+The application deadline for Spring 2014 has passed.
+Please check later to apply for Fall 2014 book scholarships.

 Parking permits are required on all CPCC campuses.
 You can pick up your parking permit at the Cashiering offices on any of our six campuses.